- Online Application

 - Three Letters of Recommendation

-Thank you for your interest in GSPM, in order to make the process as smooth as possible, you will need to compile several documents before going through the steps necessary to submit an application before our Spring (November 15), Summer (April 15), or Fall (June 15) admissions deadline.
+Thank you for your interest in GSPM, in order to make the process as smooth as possible, you will need to compile several documents before going through the steps necessary to submit an application before our Spring, Summer, or Fall admissions deadline.

 GSPM requires a 250-500 word statement of purpose for undertaking graduate education.
 Describe your academic objectives, research interests, and career plans.

 Identify three people that understand you and why you are pursuing graduate education.
 Get their email contact information to enter into the online application.
 The system will send an email to each individual with instructions on how to upload their letter of recommendation.
 At least one letter must be from a professional or academic reference.
 Additional letters will not improve your chance of admission.

 Complete and submit your application and pay a $80 non-refundable fee, which may be paid online by credit card, check, or money order made payable to The George Washington University.
 Print your name on the check or money order.
 Cash will not be accepted.

 The application fee is waived if you are a: